1998–99 Sacramento Kings season

 Webber averaged 20.0 points, 13.0 rebounds and 2.1 blocks per game, and was named to the All-NBA Second Team, while Divac averaged 14.3 points, 10.0 rebounds and 4.3 assists per game, and Williams provided the team with 12.8 points, 6.0 assists and 1.9 steals per game, and was named to the NBA All-Rookie First Team.
 In addition, Corliss Williamson provided with 13.2 points per game, and second-year guard Tariq Abdul-Wahad contributed 9.3 points per game.
 Off the bench, Maxwell contributed 10.7 points per game, while second-year forward Lawrence Funderburke averaged 8.9 points and 4.7 rebounds per game, and Stojaković provided with 8.4 points per game.
-Webber also finished in seventh place in Most Valuable Player voting, while Williams finished in second place in Rookie of the Year voting behind Vince Carter of the Toronto Raptors.
+Webber also finished in seventh place in Most Valuable Player voting, while Williams finished in second place in Rookie of the Year voting, behind Vince Carter of the Toronto Raptors.

-In the Western Conference First Round of the playoffs, the Kings got off to a good start, taking a 2–1 series lead over the 3rd–seeded Utah Jazz.
-However, the Jazz won Game 4 on the road by one point to even the series, 90–89, and force a decisive fifth game.
-The Kings would lose Game 5 on the road in overtime, 99–92.
+In the Western Conference First Round of the 1999 NBA playoffs, the Kings got off to a good start, taking a 2–1 series lead over the 3rd–seeded Utah Jazz.
+However, the Jazz won Game 4 at the ARCO Arena II by one point to even the series, 90–89, and force a decisive fifth game; the Kings would lose Game 5 on the road at the Delta Center in overtime, 99–92.

 Following the season, Abdul-Wahad was traded to the Orlando Magic, and Maxwell signed as a free agent with the Seattle SuperSonics.
 For the season, the Kings added new purple alternate road uniforms with black side panels to their shorts, which would remain in use until 2002.